Pence to oppose 25th Amendment powers to remove Trump from office

 CHUCK SCHUMER CLAIMS HE AND PELOSI WERE DENIED REQUEST TO SPEAK WITH PENCE ABOUT 25TH AMENDMENT

-Lawmakers on the right and left have called for Trump to be removed from office, either through 25th Amendment powers or a second impeachment – though it is unlikely Congress would be able to get a second impeachment and trial done before Jan.
+Lawmakers from both major parties have called for Trump to be removed from office, either through 25th Amendment powers or a second impeachment – though it is unlikely Congress would be able to get a second impeachment and trial done before Jan.
 20.

-The 1967 amendment allows for a sitting president to be removed if the vice president and a majority of cabinet members agree he is no longer fit to serve as president.
+The 25th Amendment, adopted in 1967, allows for a sitting president to be removed if the vice president and a majority of cabinet members agree he is no longer fit to perform his duties.
 The vice president would immediately become the acting president.

 Schumer called on Pence to invoke the 25th Amendment in a fiery statement Thursday morning, citing the president’s incitement of an "insurrection" against the United States.